Work Location: Nashville, TN

 - Excellent legal research, analytic, and writing skills.

-- Ability to work independently and be organized and detail oriented.
+- Ability to work independently, be organized and detail oriented.

 - Ability to manage multiple projects and deadlines in a fast-paced environment.